mrcavalcanti/mosaicoo/docs/sources/administration/configure-docker.md

 ## Default paths

-The following settings are hard-coded when launching the Grafana Docker container and can only be overridden using environment variables, not in `conf/grafana.ini`.
+The following settings are hard-coded when launching the Mosaicoo Docker container and can only be overridden using environment variables, not in `conf/grafana.ini`.

 | Setting               | Default value             |
 | --------------------- | ------------------------- |